 And here is a scenario predicted by minority of credible scientists, notably Ray Kurzweil.
 They believe that in a few decades, we'll reach The Singularity, the point at which computers will be as intelligent as people.
 From then on, thanks to deep learning (the computers improving themselves based on past performance), computers' advantage over humans will grow and grow.

 Some, like the aforementioned Stephen Hawking, Bill Gates, and Elon Musk worry that such a computer could calculate that it should take control over part or even the entire world.
-Is it beyond the pale that hyperintelligent, superpowerful computers will agree with environnmentalists that humans are destroying the planet and thus the computers cut electric power to the world, or even infuse our water supply with permanent birth control or even deadly poison, and thus kill off much of the world except the regions that are over-represented by environmentally responsible, highly intelligent, highly ethical people?
+So Is it beyond the pale that hyperintelligent, superpowerful computers will agree with environnmentalists that humans are destroying the planet and thus the computers will cut electric power to the world,or even infuse our water supply with permanent birth control or even deadly poison, and thus kill off much of the world except the regions that are over-represented by environmentally conserving, highly intelligent, highly ethical people?
 Or could the computers decide the world would be better without people altogether?

 And if that turns out to be the outcome of world evolution, then why would it only occur on Earth?
 After all, the universe is infinite, which would make it highly unlikely that Earth is the only planet that evolved that way.
 That in turn would mean that the universe contains many planets run by computers.
-It's even possible that the computers on some other planet were responsible for creating Earth and thus capable of destroying it.
+Might it even be possible that that computers on some other planet were responsible for creating Earth and thus capable of destroying it.